Tax benefit not the lure for Dublin Simon philanthropists

 Sam McGuinness, Dublin Simon chief executive, said the charity has already had calls on the matter this morning following publication of details of the project in The Irish Times.

-He said that he doesn’t expect this Social Impact Fund to detract from other Simon schemes.
-Despite the name, it is an initiative rather than a fund.
+He doesn’t expect the new fund to detract from other Dublin Simon schemes.
+“There are people out there who may not be prepared to give a property but they’re more than happy to lease a property and get it back after 10 to 15 years and then review the situation,” he said, adding that these high net worth individuals may not want to donate vast sums to Simon but “would like to help with the current [housing] crisis”.

-“There are people out there who may not be prepared to give a property but they’re more than happy to lease a property and get it back after 10 to 15 years and then review the situation,” he said, adding that these high net worth individuals may not want to donate vast sums to Simon but “would like to help with the current crisis”.
+The scheme was the initiative of successful food entrepreneur and Housing Agency chairman Michael Carey, and Neil O’Leary, a leading Irish corporate financier.

-He added that some companies have already signed on to lend support on a pro bono basis, including Savills Ireland, Bespoke Estate Agents and Gordon MRM.
+Mr McGuinness said that a number of companies have signed up to lend support on a pro bono basis, including Savills Ireland, Bespoke Estate Agents and public relations agency Gordon MRM.
+Irish stockbroker Davy is helping the charity promote the scheme to high net-worth individuals.

 “Clearly, the whole issue is huge and depressing and, on that basis, we said we’d try and help them in any way we could with our services.
-It’s a very small gesture from us,” said Ray Gordon, managing director of Gordon MRM, a public relations company.
+It’s a very small gesture from us,” said Ray Gordon, managing director of Gordon MRM.

 Sean O’Donoghue, managing director of Bespoke estate agents, offered the company’s services pro bono in the wake of The Irish Times’ story.
 “We recognise that there’s a serious problem and if we can help in some small way, we’re more than happy to,” he said.